Elmhurst Real Estate Market Trends

 What is the median sale price and median price per sq ft in Elmhurst?

-As of December, the median home sale price in Elmhurst was $395K, up 21.5% year-over-year.
-A total of 28 properties traded, representing a 154.5% year-over-year increase.
-The median price per square foot in December was $751, a 49.6% YoY change.
-The median home sale price in Queens was $585K.
+The median home sale price in Elmhurst as of April was $348K, down 5.9% year-over-year.
+A total of 20 assets were sold, representing a 53.8% growth compared to April last year.
+The median price per square foot was $843, a 23.9% YoY change.
+In April, the median home sale price in Queens was $610K.

 Elmhurst Median Sale Price